-Methods for dissipating heat from RF circuit boards
+Methods for dissipating heat from RF Circuit Boards

 Summary

-The integration of heat removal systems in the structure of circuit boards is a proven and reliable technique, and ideally suitable for HF circuit boards.
-RUWEL AG has developed various models in this respect that have been described in this article.

-In addition to using conductive adhesive films to bond HF circuit boards to cooling elements, new methods have been developed to integrate local heat removal systems in the form of Cu coins.
-These techniques give the circuit designer a lot of scope in terms of board design and choice of materials.
-The models presented are already being used for various HF components in base stations for mobile telephony networks and WiMax services.
+In addition to using conductive adhesive films to bond RF circuit boards to heat sinks, new methods have been developed to integrate local heat removal systems in the form of Cu coins.
+These techniques give the circuit designer flexibility in terms of board design and choice of materials.
+The models presented are already being used for various RF components in base stations for cellular telephone networks and WiMax services

 Henkel builds global innovation centre for adhesive technologies Henkel says that it has laid the corner stone for the new global innovation centre of its Adhesive...